Nazuna-io/notebook-cat/README.md

 - Dry-run mode to preview operations without creating files

 ## Limitations

 - Currently, only txt, markdown (.md), and json files are supported
-- Due to an bug in Google NotebookLM's upload, sources with more than about 399k words will cause and error and not upload successfully, even thought the limit is supposedly 500k word per source.
+- Due to a bug in Google NotebookLM's upload, sources with more than about 380,000 words will cause an error and not upload successfully, even though the limit is supposedly 500,000 words per source
+- Does not split files that exceed the word limit - they'll be skipped.
+The notebook-cat can only group files under the word limit
+- Files are concatenated with simple text separators
+- JSON extraction works best with simple structures; complex nested objects may need a specific path
-- NotebookLM is essentially a Retreival-Augmented Generation (RAG) tool that will decompose sources into embeddings.
-Concatenating or grouping files should not affect accuracy, but it may have a slight effect on accuracy
+- NotebookLM is essentially a Retrieval-Augmented Generation (RAG) tool that will decompose sources into embeddings.
+Concatenating or grouping files should not affect accuracy significantly
-- It is possible there could be other trade-offs with citations and synthesis, but it should be minor.
+- There could be minor trade-offs with citations and synthesis

 ## Requirements
 - Python 3.10 or 3.11 works best.
-It's recommended to create a python or conda virtual environment, but not necessary
+It's recommended to create a Python or conda virtual environment, but not necessary
 - Pytest is the only dependency
 - Should work on just about any system